BSG1401/SQLSheild/README.md

-# SQLMan - A SQL Injection Attack Detector
+# SQLShield - A SQL Injection Attack Detector

 ## Description
-SQLMan is a web application designed to detect SQL injection attacks.
+SQLShield is a web application designed to detect SQL injection attacks.
 It features a user-friendly interface with registration, login, and prediction functionalities to determine whether a SQL command is legitimate or malicious.

 ## Features
 - **Registration and Login:** Secure user authentication system.